 The corporation conducted innovative work but a significant portion of their SR&ED tax credit claim was denied in this particular year.
 The client was technically advanced and handled the audit without representation.
 However, about 50% of their claim was denied after audit.

 We were retained to appeal the SR&ED claim denial in the Tax Court of Canada.
 To do that we first filed a Notice of Objection and 90 days following we filed a Tax Court Appeal.
-We drafted and submitted highly technical pleadings and the appeal was settled very early, before discoveries.
+We drafted and submitted highly technical pleadings and the appeal was settled early.
 In subsequent years, the client’s SR&ED tax credit claims were accepted as filed without audit.

 A Director of a corporation can be held liable for tax debts of a corporation under certain conditions.
 One being that a Director must be assessed within 2 years of resignation.
 In this case, CRA had already assessed the former Director for the outstanding tax debt of the corporation.